Rohith-Raju/reva-moodle-parser/README.md

 # reva-moodle-parser
-stores  the list of 'upcoming events' in a text file when a user from Reva University logs in
+Stores  the list of 'upcoming events' in a text file when a user from Reva University after logining  in

+# tech-useed
+python
+beuatiful-soup
+requests